top of page

 Please note that when you contact us via social media and messaging services you use, like Facebook, Instagram or Twitter, you might give us permission to access information from those accounts or services.

-When you interact with us through organisations working with us or on our behalf: If you have given consent for your information to be shared with us in this way, we may receive information about you the groups that we work with or promote, e.g. Compass Choir, Walking for Health, etc.
+When you interact with us through organisations working with us or on our behalf: If you have given consent for your information to be shared with us in this way, we may receive information about you the groups that we work with or promote, e.g. Walking for Health, etc.

 When you visit our website: We or our service providers may use cookies (small text files stored in a user’s browser) or similar technologies which collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.